Skip to content

 Spa and wellness.
 Appointment scheduling integrated with pre-arrival communication captures bookings from guests who might forget to call.

 Experiences and activities.
-Tours, classes, transportation—anything your property offers or arranges through partnerships.
+Tours, classes, transportation: anything your property offers or arranges through partnerships.

 Room amenities.
 Champagne on arrival, flower arrangements, celebration packages.
 High margins and memorable stays.

 F&B credits.
 Selling restaurant credits in advance increases on-property dining versus guests choosing outside options.
+Digital room-service ordering through the PMS takes this further; the guide to digital room-service ordering for small hotels covers how to set it up without a dedicated app.

 The portfolio approach matters.
 A guest declining a room upgrade might happily add spa services.
 Present the range of options, and guests self-select into what they value.
+Upselling and loyalty programs work best together, as guests who earn points or perks on ancillary purchases return more often, which is why building a hotel loyalty program on a small budget makes upselling revenue more durable over time.

 The Presentation Matters